Tweety-Lab/Loom/README.md

 # Loom
 ![MIT](https://img.shields.io/badge/License-MIT-blue)

-Loom is an object-oriented systems programming language that combines the control, performance, and portability of low-level languages with the developer experience of high-level languages.
+Loom is an object-oriented systems programming language that combines the performance and portability of low-level languages with the developer experience of high-level languages.

 ```Loom
 module MyModule